 Want to prioritize and stay true to Agile principles as you scale?
 Every successful organization starts small and achieves scale thanks to the many geographically and functionally dispersed teams whose work is interdependent.

-What is PI planning?: Introducing scaled Agile program increment planning
+Introducing scaled Agile program increment planning

 Why is PI planning important?